slarmoo/.github/profile/webServers/caddy/caddy.md

 ## Important Caddy files

 As part of the installation of Caddy we created two links in the Ubuntu user's home directory that point to the key Caddy configuration files.
-There links were created in the home directory so that you do not have to hunt around your server looking for these files.
+The links were created in the home directory so that you do not have to hunt around your server looking for these files.

 - **Configuration file**: `~/Caddyfile`